Ashlalala/aajonusnet/md/Books/Hot Tub Therapy.md

 Tighten the bottom ring as well as you can.
 Take the rubber mallet and pound on the ring to tighten the wood staves into the floor even more.
-Then re- tighten the ring again.
+Then re-tighten the ring again.
 Repeat.

 Continue on up without the mallet on the upper rings.